The Secret Powers of Middle Children

 I spoke with author Katrin Schumann about her recent book, The Secret Power of Middle Children.

 What are some common stereotypes about middle children?

-They are considered to be neglected, be resentful, have no drive, have a negative outlook, feel like they don’t belong — in other words, that they suffer from “Middle Child Syndrome.”
+They are considered to be neglected, be resentful, have no drive, have a negative outlook, and feel like they don’t belong.
+In other words, they suffer from “Middle Child Syndrome.”
 A Stanford University study showed that middles are considered the most envious, least bold, and least talkative of all the birth orders.

 Yes!
 Middles are not embittered wallflowers — they are social beings and great team players.
 If middles are so resentful and bitter, why are they more cooperative and trusting in their friendships?
 And why are they such successful leaders?
 Fifty-two percent of our presidents have been middles.
 Martin Luther King Jr., Abraham Lincoln, and Madonna — all are visionary middles with strong leadership qualities.

 Although middles are neglected, both by parents and researchers, they actually benefit from this in the long run.
 They become more independent, think outside the box, feel less pressure to conform, and are more empathetic.
 This gives them great skills as employees and also makes them excellent team players and partners.

 Middles are more driven than we think.
 Most people see firsts as having drive and ambition, but middles do too, it’s just directed elsewhere.
 Middles are more oriented to principles and concepts, like justice, over earning power or prestige, such as suffragette Susan B. Anthony and the Polish freedom fighter Lech Walesa.
 Middles are often motivated by social causes.
 And when they do enter into a more traditional business, they are great innovators and team leaders, such as Bill Gates.